 - Complete all sections of the Central Application Service for Physician Assistants (CASPA).

-- Upload valid Healthcare Provider BLS certification from AHA (American Heart Association) to the CASPA application.
+- Upload valid Healthcare Provider BLS certification from AHA (American Heart Association) to the CASPA application by August 31, 2021.

 - Submit three letters of recommendation: